korzhenevski/korzhenevski/README.md

 ### **HFT Market Data Lake for a 20+ Quant Trading Firm (2019)**
 Engineered a system to query a **50 TB / 500B**-row market data lake in real time, cutting latency from 60+ seconds to milliseconds.
 I designed the ClickHouse architecture (schema, clustering, OS tuning) long before it became the industry standard.
-The result: **<50 ms query latency—a 1200x speedup.**
+The result: **<50 ms query latency: a 1200x speedup.**

 ### **[Distributed Financial DB](https://github.com/korzhenevski/korzhenevski/blob/master/AsgardDB.md) for a NASDAQ-listed Fintech (2017)**
 Co-designed (with one other engineer) a geo-distributed financial processor that could survive a full datacenter failure.
-Built on ePaxos and RAMCloud principles, the **system passed Jepsen** — the world's toughest distributed systems test.
+Built on ePaxos and RAMCloud principles, the **system passed Jepsen**: the world's toughest distributed systems test.

 ### **Security Scanner for Yandex's Global Infrastructure (2015)**